How GPS Fleet Management Systems Work: Technology and Process Explained

 Cellular and Network Connectivity in Fleet Systems

-Modern fleet tracking systems utilize 4G/5G cellular networks.
+Modern fleet tracking systems apply 4G/5G cellular networks.
 Data transmission occurs through secure TCP/IP protocols.
 The system maintains continuous connectivity through multiple cellular carriers.
 Automatic carrier switching prevents coverage gaps during vehicle movement.

 Fleet management cellular network connectivity